megacb/uYouEnhanced_build/.github/ISSUE_TEMPLATE/question-help.md

 ---

 ## Have you read the FAQ?
-Make sure you visit the FAQ page before asking any question!!!
+Any questions that have been answered on the FAQ page will be closed without any explanation!

 https://github.com/qnblackcat/uYouPlus/wiki/FAQ

 ###